vxpm/picture/README.md

 # warning: wip
-this crate is still a WIP. while it's foundations are there (but not stable), it's still missing many convenience and quality of life features - mostly image processing (like resizing) and formats related.
+this crate is still a WIP. while it's foundations are there (but not stable), it's still missing many convenience and quality of life features - mostly formats related.

 it's also in necessity of tests™ (there's _very_ few).

 # todo
-- add image processing utilities (resizing, filtering, etc...)
 - better & expanded image formats support (currently very half-baked and only supports png and qoi)
 - add way more tests
 - try to reduce usage of unsafe blocks